ibexa/documentation-user/docs/content_management/create_edit_pages.md

 Add a block by dragging it from the menu to an empty place on a zone.
 Do not worry about placing blocks in the proper place from the start.
-You can reorder them at any time by dragging and dropping them in the desired location.
+You can reorder blocks in a few ways:

+- drag and drop block in the desired location on a drop zone
+- select block and use up and down arrow on the keyboard
+- access Structure view and use 'Move up' and 'Move down' function in the settings of the block

 [[= product_name =]] comes with a set of ready-to-use Page blocks, but [developers can add their own]([[= developer_doc =]]/content_management/pages/create_custom_page_block/).